PPjamies/TCP-TLS-Protocols/readme.txt

             - value is encrypted using the server's public key
             - client sends value to server
             - example: pre_master_secret = [tls version (2 bytes)] + [46 bytes of rand data]
+    - server can return multiple x509s:
+        - server certificate
+        - intermediate certificates – Certificates from intermediate Certificate Authorities (CAs) that link the server's certificate to a trusted root certificate
+        - root certificate – trusted by the client (optional, as clients typically have a set of trusted root certificates)

 AFTER TLS HANDSHAKE: